shaulleo/FlavourFlix/Prompt Templates/Manual of Instructions and Prompt Templates.md

 __STEP 2.__
 ```
 DO: "The restaurant must be in Lisbon.
-My personality type is 'Comfort Food Lover'".
+My food personality is 'Comfort Food Lover'".
-DO NOT: "I want a restaurant that will make me feel food."
+DO NOT: "I want a restaurant that will make me feel good."
 ```

 __STEP 3.__